-Associate Dean for Research (251) 460-6659 cdavies@southalabama.edu
+Associate Dean for Research (251) 460-6659 cdayies@southalabama.edu

-USA COLLEGE OF MEDICINE CLASS OF 2022 POSTGRADUATE (RESIDENCY) APPOINTMENTS
+WHIDDON COLLEGE OF MEDICINE CLASS OF 2023 POSTGRADUATE (RESIDENCY) APPOINTMENTS -

 After interviewing with residency programs across the nation, senior medical students ranked their top-choice programs in order of preference.
 Training programs, in turn, ranked the students who interviewed.
 The National Resident Matching Program (NRMP) then used a mathematical algorithm to designate each applicant into a residency program.
-Nationally, nearly 48,000 applicants competed for 36,277 residency positions.
+Nationally, more than 48,000 applicants competed for 37,425 residency positions.

-The process culminated on March 18, 2022 - Match Day - when USA College of Medicine seniors learned the results of the NRMP's Main Residency Match.
-This year, USA medical students matched in 16 states, with 46 students matching out of state and 26 students matching in the state of Alabama.
-Twenty-one of those students matching in Alabama matched at USA Health hospitals.
+The process culminated on March 17, 2023 - Match Day - when USA College of Medicine seniors learned the results of the NRMP's Main Residency Match.
+This year, USA medical students matched in 24 states, with 51 students matching out of state and 22 students matching in the state of Alabama.
+Ten of those students matching in Alabama matched at USA Health hospitals.